LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Secure forms/secure-forms-messaging.md

   “The following secure form has been submitted: <Secure form title>”
 * Brands will be able to configure a language per channel entry point (per SMS number, FB page, Biz ID, WhatsApp number etc)

-#### Layout & design
+#### Layout and design

-* The form layout and design will be the same as the web messaging secure form view
+* The form layout and design will be the same as the web messaging secure form view.
 * The form design and colors will be inherited from the default window design elements, which are:

-  1. Top bar with the form name:
+  Top bar with the form name:
   * Form name will be displayed as created
   * Will always be blue background (hex color #0363ad)
   * Will always be set with the font “Arial”, color white {: .start="2"}
   1. Secure Form Logo will always be shown
   2. Secure Form questions:
   * Font will always be “Arial”, color gray (hex color #6D6E70) {: .start="4"}
   1. Secure From question placeholder:
   * Font will always be “Arial”, color gray (hex color #6D6E70)

 {: .start="5"}
 1\.
 Secure form submit button: